brandonh-msft/custom-dev-box/README.md

 * Applies Timezone redirection settings so local time is redirected to the remote machine
 * Applies various Windows Optimizations (see AVD Optimizations repo for more detail)
-* Creates a DevDrive VHDX and mounts it to the remote machine (`E:), redirecting all package caches (npm, maven, nuget, etc.) to the Dev Drive
+* Creates a DevDrive VHDX and mounts it to the remote machine (`E:`), redirecting all package caches (npm, maven, nuget, etc.) to the Dev Drive

 `2.Configure.ps1`

 * Installs [various developer tools](Install-SystemSoftware.ps1) system-wide
+* Sets up a RunOnce entry in the registry that [installs more software](Apply-OneTimeUserSetup.ps1) upon user's first login
-* Sets up 3 scheduled tasks on the remote machine:
+* Sets up 2 scheduled tasks on the remote machine to:
-  1. One-time setup, [installs more software](Install-UserSoftware.ps1) as the logged on User, then disables this task
-  1. Mounts a remote Azure File Share as the 'S:' drive on User login
+  1. Mount a remote Azure File Share as the 'S:' drive on User login
-  1. Mounts the DevDrive on User login
+  1. Mount the DevDrive on User login
-* Removes all files from the Desktop (.lnk's created by various installers)
 * Disables 'Reserved Storage' on the VM

 The other files in the root are used by the above two scripts.
 This repo (root only) is cloned to the remote VM at `c:\scripts` during the image creation process.
 If you wish, you can delete it after logging into the Dev Box.